| Skip section navigation

 - The Lokomat® treadmill is a robot-assisted device that supports patients in an upright position and moves their legs in a normal walking pattern – even if they are unable to move on their own.

-- Pelvic pain and incontinence treatment is available from the physical therapists at Sister Kenny Sports & Physical Therapy Center.
+- Pelvic pain and incontinence treatment is available from the physical therapists at Courage Kenny Sports & Physical Therapy Center.
 They provide treatment for urinary and fecal incontinence, pelvic pain and low back pain during pregnancy.

 Spinal cord injury